frankwallis/component-builder-typescript/README.md

 and compiled which produces a highly optimised build.

-when used in a watch task component-builder-typescript performs incremental builds, only compiling the components which have changed and their dependencies.
+when used in a watch task component-builder-typescript performs incremental builds, only compiling components which have changed and their dependents.

 component-builder-typescript  will generate an external definition file for your component (using dts-bundle) which can be used by your IDE or distributed with JavaScript.